 Skin cancer is the most common form of cancer in the UK, and rates continue to rise.
 At least 100,000 new cases are now diagnosed each year, and the disease kills over 2,500 people each year in the UK – that’s seven people every day.
 Early detection is the best defence against skin cancer, and regularly checking your skin for changes is recommended.
 The Miiskin app helps users to track skin and moles for changes over time by using photos to create a snapshot of the skin’s appearance.
 Miiskin will help you routinely check your skin for changes with convenient reminders.

-Matthew Patey, Managing Director of the Skin Health Alliance, said “After our dermatologist’s review of the Miiskin app we are delighted to be able to approve such an app for the very first time.
+Matthew Patey, Managing Director of the Skin Health Alliance and CEO at the British Skin Foundation, said “After our dermatologist’s review of the Miiskin app we are delighted to be able to approve such an app for the very first time.
 Regular self examination of your skin and moles as championed by Miiskin can have a beneficial effect in the early detection of changes, and it is recommended by leading experts.
 Miiskin correctly advocate checking any worrying changes with a qualified dermatologist and do not attempt to diagnose skin cancer through the app.
 This can be the only sensible approach at the present time.”